Echo Lake Park

 Fun Things to Do

 Hiking: A short (approximately .6 miles), accessible hiking trail loops around Echo Lake and connects to the lodge and its parking lot.
-Trails from the parking lot and back side of the lake lead to backcountry access into the Chicago Lakes area with a route up Mount Evans.
+Trails from the parking lot and back side of the lake lead to backcountry access into the Chicago Lakes area with a route up Mount Blue Sky.
 The lake trail is easy, but consider the high altitude and quickly changing weather conditions when planning your hike.

 - At 10,600 feet, the only mountain park within the subalpine zone